RubyPC/Lenzer/README.md

 Software package for simulating strong gravitational lenses that can be used for machine learning applications.
 This repository contains information, source code and a worked example of  how to simulate mock lenses (and the unlensed source) for Euclid observations.

+To install *Lenzer*, clone the repository at the top of the page and run the following command in your working directory
+> python setup.py install

 ### Requirements
 * [Lenstronomy](https://lenstronomy.readthedocs.io/en/latest/)
 * [Colossus](https://ui.adsabs.harvard.edu/abs/2018ApJS..239...35D/abstract)